 OR DID THEY?

 After reading the Christmas story again, I have changed my perspective on the happily ever after.
 No, I haven’t lost my mind, I know that our lives aren’t perfect and our relationships will have rocky times.
-There will be financial stress, work problems, disappointments, health issues, and prodigal children.
+There will be financial stress, work problems, disappointments, health issues, loss, and prodigal children.